In this article:

 - Respiratory physiotherapy for lung conditions

-If your assessment identified physiotherapy as a need, you may also qualify for the Restorative Care Pathway, which is a dedicated funding tier that provides up to 16 weeks of intensive Allied Health and nursing support following a health setback.
+If your assessment identified physiotherapy as a need, you may also qualify for the Restorative Care Pathway, which is a dedicated funding tier that provides up to 16 weeks of intensive Allied Health and nursing support.

 An occupational therapy assessment is one of the most practical outcomes of the Support at Home assessment process.
-If an OT visit was recommended, it means the assessor identified concerns about how safely you're managing everyday tasks such as showering, dressing, moving through your home, and getting in and out of bed.
+If an OT has been approved, it means the assessor identified concerns about how safely you're managing everyday tasks such as showering, dressing, moving through your home, or getting in and out of bed.

 An occupational therapist's home care visit goes beyond observation.
 Based on what they see, the OT can prescribe specific assistive equipment and recommend home modifications tailored to your environment.
 Critically, an OT assessment is typically the required first step before funding for equipment or modifications can be accessed through the Assistive Technology and Home Modifications (AT-HM) pathway.